Arlene R. Keizer

 Phone: (949) 824-6712

-My current book project analyzes the work of the African American visual artist Kara Walker as a window into black postmodernism.
+My current book project analyzes the work of the African American visual artist Kara Walker as a lens for reading black postmodernist literature, performance, and visual art.
 Other projects include essays on the ways in which African Diaspora intellectuals have engaged with psychoanalytic theory and practice and essays on memory and theory.

 Fields of Interest: